Özlem Cekic: Political career

-In 2015 during a public debate Cekic was told by the Chairman of the "Danish Party", Poul Madsen that it was time she got sent back to Turkey!
+In 2015 during a public debate Çekiç was told by the Chairman of the "Danish Party", Poul Madsen that it was time she got sent back to Turkey!

 After losing her seat in 2015 she started looking into how she could convert the huge personal support she had to better use outside parliament and despite being offered a "safe" seat to return to parliament by the party, she decided that her new work building bridges between people and various groups of people was more important and rewarding, so she declined the offer and left party politics for good.
 In March 2017 she also left SF as a member after the party decided to support a proposal closing the door completely for unaccompanied refugee children.
 This was simply one step too far for Cekic to continue to be associated with that party.